nicola144/CEO/README.md

 The directory `paper_results/` contains data for the results for the experiments in the paper, including random seeds corresponding to the initial interventional points used.

+Note: the practical implementation of the acquisition function, CES, is inefficient and slow.
+It could at least be parallelised over acquisition points.

 Finally, this is research code.
 We are not professional software developers and are thus not equipped to make a (more) robust implementation.
 Email the first author for questions on the code.